nandorocker/evenly-web/_jobs/android-developer.md

 ## What we have to offer:

-- Be part of our small developer-run agency and help build the high quality apps
+- Be part of our small developer-run agency and help build high quality apps
 - Work closely with interesting clients on beautiful apps such as [ARTE](/projects/arte/) or [Borussia Dortmund](/projects/bvb/)
 - Build real Android applications – no cross platform
 - Develop state of the art code with modern concepts such as MVVM or Functional-Reactive-Programming
 - Learn about iOS development
-- Be part of a young and growing company with a great team
 - Nice work environment and an office in the heart of Berlin-Kreuzberg
 - And of course you will get the tools you need: a nice development machine, a phone and a tablet